SSSOC-CAN/fluke-laniakea-plugin/README.md

 # fluke-laniakea-plugin
 a laniakea datasource plugin for reading data from a Fluke DAQ

+An example configuration file can be found in the main repository `fluke.yaml.example`

 # TODO
 - [ ] Have plugin read config file
 - [ ] Have plugin read tags from config file